-- Be careful with grain overload during peak lactation, and when getting ready for show.
+Be careful with grain overload during peak lactation, and when getting ready for show.
 Increases in concentrate feed must be made gradually, over a couple of weeks.

-- Be sure fresh water is present at all times.
+    - Be sure fresh water is always present.
 Consumption goes way up in warm weather, and during lactation.

     - Monitor presence of poisonous plants which may have grown within reach of animals.

     - When hauling in hot weather, provide good ventilation.
 If you break down, will animals have fresh air and water?

     - At show time, be careful not to “over-udder” a doe, as she can develop an allergic reaction to backed-up milk under pressure and be at risk for developing mastitis.

-- Build buck up for breeding season.
-Give him Vitamin-E/Selenium in Selenium-deficient areas.
-Keep feet trimmed.
-Give him a good diet of forage and increasing amounts of concentrate in late summer.
+    - Give him a good diet of forage and increasing amounts of concentrate in late summer.

     - Check and trim feet.
 Treat foot rot as necessary.